psarando/shire-reckoning/README.md

 1. Shire Reckoning was based on the Kings' Reckoning calendar of Númenor (and later of Gondor), which later became the Stewards' Reckoning calendar of Gondor.
-When the New Reckoning was introduced at the start of the Fourth Age, Tolkien states that the new year's day in the New Reckoning calendar corresponded with "March 25" of the Shire, Kings', and Stewards' Reckoning calendars (Rethe 25 and Súlimë 25).
+When the New Reckoning was introduced at the start of the Fourth Age, Tolkien states that the New Year's Day in the New Reckoning calendar corresponded with "March 25" of the Shire, Kings', and Stewards' Reckoning calendars (Rethe 25 and Súlimë 25).
 Tolkien also stated that the New Reckoning's Yavannië 30 became a holiday in honor of Bilbo's birthday, which was Halimath 22.